dan-danache/hubitat/ikea-zigbee-drivers/README.md

 1. Select the driver(s) you need from the dropdown list and follow the install instructions.

 ### Manual Installation
-If you don"t want to use HPM, you can also install the drivers manually by importing the driver code from GitHub.
+If you don't want to use HPM, you can also install the drivers manually by importing the driver code from GitHub.
 Follow these steps to do so:

 1. In the Hubitat interface, go to **Drivers Code**.
 1. Click **New Driver** in the top right, then click **Import** in the top right.